 You may think of radicchio (pronounced "rah-dee-kee-oh" by the way) as just another green but that's not quite correct.
 Radicchio is actually in the chicory family (along with chicory, endive, and puntarelle)is related to sunflowers so it's not totally correct to consider it a salad green.

-There are loads of different types of radicchio and some are so celebrated (ahem, Treviso) that they have obtained the geographic protected status back in Italy.
+There are loads of different types of radicchio and some are so celebrated (ahem, Treviso) that they have obtained the geographically protected status back in Italy.

 This radicchio recipe is a chance to give those greens their due in a major way.
 If you have a farmers market that runs into the Fall and Winter, head there to search out all the various chicories that come out that time of year.
 If not, this is equally delicious with endive.